sargtier1/portfolio/_posts/getting-started-with-nextjs.md

 'date': '2020-04-15'
 ---

 I will post the terminal commands and code snippets after each explanation so that way you can reference the commands and code.
+I am assuming you have an understanding of the basics as this is not geared for complete beginners.

 ## Setting up a Next.js application